 David is one of the founding directors of DMJ and has specialised in the recruitment of company secretaries since 1999.
 DMJ Company Secretarial is the sole recruitment partner to the Institute of Chartered Secretaries and Administrators (ICSA).

 Widely recognised as a leading name in this field, David has placed company secretaries into many of the UK’s leading businesses including FTSE 500 groups, limited companies, professional practices and financial services.
-David’s expertise lies in the mining, manufacturing, engineering, pharmaceutical and chemical sectors.
+David’s expertise lies in senior hires and executive search across all industry sectors.

 By forging close relationships with clients within his specialisms, David is able to understand their requirements and remain at the forefront of trends within the profession such as departmental structures, staff retention and salaries.
 He equally understands the importance of candidate relationships and meets with applicants to build an accurate picture of their career to date and their aspirations to provide bespoke careers advice.